Article curated by Ginny Smith

 If we did accept that AI could become sentient and experience emotions, a whole new moral area of discussion opens up.
 Could it ever be acceptable to own a sentient machine, or should they be given independence?
 Would these super intelligent beings end up trying to enslave us?
 And could we stop them if they did?
 These are all questions that will need to be grappled with as the improvements in technology mean we are moving ever closer to the world of science fiction.

-Learn more about artificial intelligence.
+Learn more about Programming machines with emotions.

 This article was written by the Things We Don’t Know editorial team, with contributions from Ginny Smith, Johanna Blee, Joshua Fleming, and Holly Godwin.